 Step 8: Baking – Choose your method:

-• For Dome Tops: Bake at 425º F for 5 minutes, then lower the oven temp to 350º F (don’t open the door!) and bake another 15–20 minutes.
+- For Dome Tops: Bake at 425°F for 5 minutes, then reduce the oven temperature to 350°F (without opening the door) and continue baking for an additional 15 to 20 minutes.

 Step 9: Insert a toothpick into the center of the muffins.
 If the toothpick comes out clean, the muffins are finished baking.
-If you see crumbs or batter, the muffins need to bake longer.
-Muffin bake times will vary depending on the pan’s material and the muffins’ size.
+If you see crumbs or batter on the toothpick, the muffins need to be baked longer.
+Muffin baking times will vary depending on the type of pan used and the size of the muffins.

 Step 10: Let the muffins sit in the pan for 5 minutes to set, then gently remove each muffin and place them onto a cooling rack.